For advisories, timing restrictions and closures for this and other areas, visit:

 View activity and trail information for the area:

-- Campsites and fires must be at least one kilometre (0.6 miles) from a Recreation Area, Provincial Park or a roadway.
+- Campsites and fires must be at least one kilometre (0.6 miles) from a Public Land Recreation Area (PLRA) or Public Recreation Area (PRA).
 For further information see: Recreation on public land - Overview.

-- Nearby, serviced camping is available at: Alberta Parks
+- Nearby, partly serviced camping is available at: Alberta Parks

 - Helicopters are not permitted to land on a lake or within 200 metres (219 yards) of the lakeshore.